 There’s no denying the sheer rock greatness that graced the stage in Tampa last night, and the memory of it all will no doubt last a lifetime.

-Book Review: Double Talkin’ Jive: True Rock ‘n’ Roll Stories from the Drummer of Guns N’ Roses, The Cult, and Velvet Revolver By Matt Sorum with Leif Eriksson and Martin Svensson (Rare Bird Birds)
+Book Review: Double Talkin’ Jive: True Rock ‘n’ Roll Stories from the Drummer of Guns N’ Roses, The Cult, and Velvet Revolver By Matt Sorum with Leif Eriksson and Martin Svensson (Rare Bird Books)

 By: Jesse Striewski